Section 23 of GST – Persons not liable for registration

 - (c) By servants on wages payable in cash or kind or by hired labour under personal supervision or the personal supervision of any member of the family

 Cultivation of land does not include pisciculture on inland water body or cattle rearing that graze the produce of land.
-The produce from emerge from land for it is be ‘cultivation of land’.
+The produce that emerge from land is ‘cultivation of land’.
 For example, harvesting paddy is cultivation but production of rice is not.

 Further, this section also permits any person whose ‘entire’ supply consists of ‘exempt supplies’, then such person is excluded from obtaining registration.
-Care should be taken to validate the premises about (a) entire supply (b) exempt.
+Care should be taken to validate the premises about (a) entire supply and (b) exempt.
 Even if small value of supplies is taxable, then even exempt supplies will be included to determine if aggregate turnover has exceeded the threshold limit under section 22 for attracting registration.
-Also, if inward supplies liable to reverse charge under section 9(3) of CGST Act is attracted, then notwithstanding the exclusion under section 23, registration will need to be obtained compulsorily under section 24, If a person remains outside the requirements of registration due to this section, he would not be liable to pay tax under 9(4) of CGST Act as it does not apply to an unregistered-recipient.

 Central Government vide Notification No. 65/2017-Central Tax, dt.
 15-11-2017 w.e.f 15th November 2017 has amended section 23(2), of CGST Act, 2017. the Central Government, on the recommendations of the Council, hereby specifies the persons making supplies of services, other than supplies specified under subsection (5) of section 9 of the said Act through an electronic commerce operator who is required to collect tax at source under section 52 of the said Act, and having an aggregate turnover, to be computed on all India basis, not exceeding an amount of twenty lakh rupees in a financial year, as the category of persons exempted from obtaining registration under the said Act, Provided that the aggregate value of such supplies, to be computed on all India basis, should not exceed an amount of ten lakh rupees in case of “special category States” as specified in sub-clause (g) of clause (4) of article 279A of the Constitution, other than the State of Jammu and Kashmir.